aleixcanalda/TheChosenModel/theory2.md

   -v, --verbose         Print the progession of the execution.

   -e, --energy          Calculate DOPE energy and plot the result.

+  -t --template-DNA     DNA template for models with only protein-DNA interactions.

+  -m --models           Number of resulting models.
 ```

 ### Input (mandatory argument)